 IFRS 15 - Revenue from Contracts with Customers ("IFRS 15") addresses how and when entities recognize revenue, as well as requires more detailed and relevant disclosures.
 IFRS 15 supersedes IAS 11 Construction Contracts, IAS 18 Revenue, IFRIC 13 Customer Loyalty Programs, IFRIC 15 Agreements for the Construction of Real Estate, IFRIC 18 Transfers of Assets from Customers and SIC-31 Revenue - Barter Transactions Involving Advertising Services.
 The Section provides a single, principles based five-step model to be applied to all contracts with customers, with certain exceptions.
 The standard is effective for annual periods beginning on or after January 1, 2018.
 Earlier application is permitted.
-The Company has not yet considered the potential impact of the adoption of IFRS 15 on its financial reporting.
+The Company will assess the impact of adopting IFRS 15 prior to commencement of commercial production.